top of page

 A makeover is more than just changing colors or furniture because you've done that.
 It is about understanding the space’s potential and the needs of the people who live there.

 F & G Designs begins their process with a thorough consultation and site visit for each client.
-Establishing a clear vision that emphasizes solving problems through creative solutions is crucial.
+Establishing a clear vision that emphasizes solving problems through creative solutions while sticking to the budget is crucial.
 Let's map this out together and bring clarity to the starting line.

 The Chalet Living Room and Kitchen Transformation: From dark to charming

 This was a major project!
-Everything was removed due to water damage and pet orders.
+Everything was removed due to water damage and pet odors.

 Before